Quintusnz/Math-Dash/Docs/user-flows.md

 4. **Parent/Grown-Ups Journey (Section 5)** - Updated
    - Clarified adult gate is planned but not yet enforced in current build
    - Updated proficiency terminology to match implementation (mastered/learning/new)
-   - Added Math Dash Coach subscription flow (new from PRD v2.0)
+   - Added Ready Steady Math Coach subscription flow (new from PRD v2.0)

 5. **Dash Duel Flow (Section 4)** - New
    - Added complete flow for two-player local multiplayer mode